26 Interesting Facts About Saint Lucia

 Saint Lucia Parrot (Shutterstock)

-23. Pigeon Island in Saint Lucia is the location of the island’s first French settler, Jambe de Bois (Wooden Leg), who in the 1550s used the island as a pirate base for raiding passing Spanish ships.
+24. Pigeon Island in Saint Lucia is the location of the island’s first French settler, Jambe de Bois (Wooden Leg), who, in the 1550s, used the island as a pirate base for raiding passing Spanish ships.

-24. The majority of Saint Lucians are the descendants of African slaves, brought in by the British in the early 19th century to work on sugar plantations.
-Savery was abolished in 1834.
+25. The vast majority of people in Saint Lucia are the offspring of African slaves who were brought to the island by the British during the early 19th century to work on sugar plantations.
+Slavery was abolished in 1834.

 Every effort has been made to verify these facts about Saint Lucia.
 However, if you find an error or have any questions, please contact us.